STOP THE TOWER ANNAPOLIS

 March 2025: A Flawed Beginning.
 The County’s first public meeting presented the Moose Lodge tower as a “done deal.”
 To make matters worse, the public notices were sent with the wrong address, preventing many from even attending.
 It was clear our community needed to get organized to ensure our voices were heard.

-Currently considered viable site options provided by AA County
+Considered viable site options provided by AA County

 The Moose Lodge Water Tower plan and pictures provided by AA County